TrellixVulnTeam/swahilipython_SCMU/Doc/install/index.rst

 configuration files, which will be consulted before the command-line is parsed.
 This means that configuration files will override default values, and the command-line will in turn override configuration files.
-Furthermore, if multiple configuration files apply, values from "earlier" files are overridden by "later" files.
+Furthermore, if multiple configuration files apply, values kutoka "earlier" files are overridden by "later" files.